radar/ryanbigg.com/_posts/2015-04-30-getting-started-with-ruby-and-rails.markdown

 I *always* recommend the [Ruby Koans](http://rubykoans.com/) which, as their site says:

 > The Koans walk you along the path to enlightenment in order to learn Ruby.
-The goal is to learn the Ruby language, syntax, structure, and some common functions and libraries.
+> The goal is to learn the Ruby language, syntax, structure, and some common
+> functions and libraries.
 We also teach you culture.
-Testing is not just something we pay lip service to, but something we live.
-It is essential in your quest to learn and do great things in the language.
+Testing is not just
+> something we pay lip service to, but something we live.
+It is essential in
+> your quest to learn and do great things in the language.

 The Koans are a fantastic introduction to Ruby and if I had my way, it'd be where all newbies started to learn.
+I encourage anyone who attempts these to pause once in a while and think about why a certain method or syntax works the way it does.

 You don't have to complete them all, just try your best.
-It's time I admitted: I've never actually completed the Koans myself.
+It's time I admitted:
+I've never actually completed the Koans myself.
 One day I might.

 ### The Well-Grounded Rubyist